ptrzs3/music-metadata/Readme.md

 ✔️Flac

+✔️ogg

-Developing other music formats such as ape, ogg, etc.
+Developing other music formats such as ape, etc.